Sanjana-Deshmukh06/Tic-Tac-Toe/README.md

 Tic Tac Toe Game 🎮

-A simple implementation of the classic Tic Tac Toe game, built with [specify your technology or programming language, e.g., Python, JavaScript, or React].
+A simple implementation of the classic Tic Tac Toe game, built with JavaScript.
 Play against another player or challenge the computer!

 Features 🚀
 Two-player mode: Play with a friend locally.